-The Sagrada Familia is the most famous symbol of Barcelona and certainly one of its most impressive sights.
+The Sagrada Familia is Barcelona's most famous symbol and certainly one of its most impressive sights.
 The church is huge in its dimensions, so it is often called the "cathedral", although it is without a bishop's headquarters.
 On 11/07/2010, the Sagrada Familia was consecrated by Pope Benedict XVI and elevated to the status of a basilica.

 The completion of the interior and consecration was a great moment for Barcelona.
 Now, finally, the imposing, yet ingenious design of the brilliant Antoni Gaudí could be admired.
 And all this without scaffolding and machinery noise.

 The church of the Sagrada Familia is a five-naved basilica.
 The central nave rises above the others significantly.
-Each nave is a door that is assigned to the unfinished glory facade.
+To each nave a door is assigned to the unfinished glory facade.
 There are also two side portals that lead to the penance chapel and baptistery.
 Behind the nave, in the apse, is the altar, in the light of the many windows of the apse.

 In the same way that the façades carry a rich symbology, the layout of the church is also full of symbols.
 Every door, every column, and almost every area has its own concrete or symbolic significance.
 This symbolism refers to the individual Catalan dioceses and Spanish dioceses, to every church in Latin America, on each of the five continents, to the apostles, to the great religious founders and most revered saints, the theological virtues, the sacraments, and more.